-- Add the poppy seeds to a small sauce pan.
-Add the honey, water, lemon zest and juice, orange zest and juice, and sea salt, and set over medium-low heat.
+Add the poppy seeds to a small sauce pan.
+Add the honey, water, lemon zest and juice, orange zest, and sea salt, and set over medium-low heat.
 Stir the mixture together and cook until the mixture thickens slightly, about 10 minutes.
 Transfer the mixture to an airtight container and refrigerate until completely chilled.

 Roll the dough: Lightly flour your work surface and place the chilled dough on top.
 Flour the top of the dough and roll it into a 1/4-inch-thick rectangle with the short end facing you.
 Use a pastry brush to remove any excess flour from the top of the dough, then fold the dough into thirds like a business letter, folding the top third down first and then the bottom third up and over the top.
 Turn the dough so the open end faces left, then roll the dough into a 1/4-inch-thick rectangle again.
 Repeat the three-step process 2 more times.
 Cut the dough in half to form 3 pieces.
 Wrap each piece of dough in plastic wrap and chill for 1 hour or overnight.